-Community Development Officers and Workers use various approaches in community mobilisation.
-These can include workshops and training, home and village improvement campaigns, barazas, community dialogue, functional adult literacy, and formation and registration of community-based and nongovernment organisations.
-However, this guide focuses on community dialogue and home and village improvement.
+Community development officers and workers use various approaches in community mobilisation.
+These can include workshops and training, home and village improvement campaigns, barazas, community dialogue, functional adult literacy, and formation and registration of community-based and nongovernment organizations.
+However, Community Mobilisation on Food and Nutrition Security: A Guide for Community Mobilisers focuses on community dialogue and home and village improvement.